Click here for directions.

 I work closely with athletes at all levels.
 I actively help manage their non-operative and operative experience to allow them to get back to sport safely.
 I am able to coordinate recovery for college students or high school students who go to school out of the region.
 I communicate with the athletic trainers and physical therapists effectively to allow the athlete to continue focus on their schooling while recovering from an injury.
 I use functional sports tests 6-12 months after recovery, that are sport specific, that help to guide an athlete focusing on any lingering issues.

-EXCEL is an outpatient total joint replacement program.
+The EXCEL Program is an outpatient total joint replacement program.
 It is available to patients who are generally healthy and is done at an outpatient surgery center.
 The patient then recovers in a recovery suite located nearby (2 nights for knee replacement).
 Nursing staff is available there 24/7.
 Because the patient is never admitted to the hospital, there is a substantial cost saving and a lower risk of hospital-acquired infections.
-This option is attractive for patients who are paying their own bills, employers who are self-insured, worker's compensation, and patients traveling to the U.S. For their medical care because the costs are less than half of what they are in the hospital.
+This option is attractive for patients who are paying their own bills, employers who are self-insured, worker’s compensation and patients traveling to the U.S. for their medical care because the costs are less than half of what they are in the hospital.
 Case managers are set up individually with each patient after their surgery has been scheduled.
 They provide an excellent resource to guide a patient through this program.

 You can get a cortisone injection every 3-4 months, as long as they provide symptomatic relief.